Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 - We do not require or consider GRE scores.

-- We welcome applications from diverse backgrounds, interpreted broadly (race, ethnicity, gender identity and sexual orientation, first-generation status, immigration background, undergraduate major, etc.).
+- We welcome applications from diverse backgrounds, interpreted broadly (race, ethnicity, gender identity, sexual orientation, first-generation status, socioeconomic status, immigration background, undergraduate major, etc.).

 - You will need to have research interests aligned with one or more of our faculty.

-- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend an upcoming webinars taking place Tuesday, October 27 or Thursday, November 12, both at 4PM.
+- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend a webinar (the 2021 webinars are over; look here next Fall for dates for October/November 2022).

 Should I apply to C&P?